What is multi-property landlord insurance?

 Easily add or remove property from your policy

-Just call our specialist team and we'll do the rest
+Just call our team and we'll do the rest

 What is the minimum/maximum number of properties for multiple property landlord insurance?

 You only need more than one property to see the benefits of multi-property insurance.
 Quotes can often be offered over the phone or within 24 hours for up to 10 properties, with 20+ properties considered on one policy.
-Call us with details of the buildings and contents sums you want to insure, and we will quote you ASAP.
+Call us with details of the buildings and contents sums you want to insure, and we will put an appropriate quotation together.

 How easy is it to add further properties to my policy?